-Wasootch Ridge Key Facts
+Wasootch Ridge Key Stats

 Hiking Wasootch Ridge Trail

-The hike then continues along the ridge for several kilometers where you’ll climb up and down a series of five “peaks”.
-Towards the final and tallest point the ridge turns into a scramble.
+The hike then continues along the ridge for several kilometers, where you’ll climb up and down a series of five “peaks.”
+Towards the final and tallest point, the ridge turns into a scramble.

 The scramble is difficult with several moves that are high exposure.
-Its first technical move may be the most exposed with a rock less than a meter wide and a tall rock wall on either side.
+Its first technical move may be the most exposed, with a rock less than a meter wide and a tall rock wall on either side.
 This section of the trail should only be attempted by advanced hikers/scramblers.
 The vast majority of hikers either turn around before this point or at the beginning of the scramble.

-The view above is towards the end of the scramble before the last few moves to arrive at the final peak.
+The view above is towards the end of the scramble before the last few moves arrive at the final peak.
 Most hikers do not see this view.

 From here, it’s only the halfway point as you turn around and make your way back to the parking lot along the same trail.
 It is possible to descend the backside of the peak for a circuit, but the descent involves bushwacking and loose scree.

-Past reviews discourage this route as it’s dangerous, a pain, and then ends with a long walk out Wasootch Creek, so it’s best to return the way you came making Wasootch Ridge an out and back hike and not a loop.
+Past reviews discourage this route as it’s dangerous, a pain, and then ends with a long walk out of Wasootch Creek, so it’s best to return the way you came making Wasootch Ridge an out and back hike and not a loop.

 Wasootch Ridge Trail Duration

 The trail is 15.4 km in length and has an elevation gain of 850 meters.
 You should expect a long hike day out.
-We spent around 7 hours on the tail and took time for photos and lunch with no rush to finish.
-It’s a stunning hike and the perfect place to unwind in nature.
+We spent around 7 hours on the trail and took time for photos and lunch with no rush to finish.
+It’s a stunning Kananaskis hike and the perfect place to unwind in nature.